DigitalSlideArchive/HistomicsTK/docs/index.rst

   HistomicsTK is being developed to act also as a Girder plugin in addition to its use as a pure Python package.
 To further support web-based analysis, HistomicsTK depends on three other Girder plugins:

-  - girder_worker_: A distributed task execution engine
+  - girder_worker_: A Girder plugin for distributed task execution.
   - large_image_: A Girder plugin to create/serve/display large
-    multi-resolution images such as ones produced by whole-slide imaging systems and a stand-alone Python package to read/write these images.
+    multi-resolution images produced by whole-slide imaging systems and a stand-alone Python package to read/write these images.
-  - slicer_cli_web_: A Girder plugin for exposing `slicer execution model`_ CLIs over the web using Docker_ for containerization and girder_worker for distributed task execution.
+  - slicer_cli_web_: A Girder plugin for providing web-based RESTFul access to image analysis pipelines developed as `slicer execution model`_ CLIs and containerized using Docker.

 This work is funded by the NIH grant U24-CA194362-01_.